Cass County

 Cass County: A Long Way to Go

-Cass County’s rank and percentage of cover has slipped slightly this year.
-This is the second year that coverage for 100/20 has dipped.
-One concern is that they have had wide access to 25/3 for many years, which may make some people feel complacent with the access they have and then broadband dips in community priority.
+- One concern over the years is that they have had decent access to 25/3 for many years, which may make some people feel complacent with the access they have and then broadband dips in community priority.

 Household Density